If you’re itching to scratch at your tattoo, you’re certainly not alone.

 Some people have an allergic reaction to the actual ink used in tattooing.
 Tattoo pigments may be made from dyes that are made from plastic materials.
 According to the American Academy of Dermatology (AAD), an allergic reaction can occur right away or even several years after getting your tattoo.
 As a result, you might have severe itching along with redness and hive-like bumps.

 Aside from allergic reactions to tattoo ink, it’s also possible to develop symptoms from tattoo ink that’s been contaminated.
-You can be at risk even if the ink is labeled “sterile,” according to the U.S. Food and Drug Administration (FDA).
+You can be at risk even if the ink is labeled “sterile,” according to the

 Preexisting skin conditions